-Where there is rain forest, there is rain!
-This area is often cloudy or overcast.
-Summer brings pleasant temperatures, usually around 20°C. The winter is cold with one-digit temperatures.
-Even frost can occur, and it's the wettest time of the year, with its peak in August.
+Where there is rainforest, there is rain!
+This area is often cloudy or overcast though summer brings pleasant temperatures, usually around 20°C. The winter is cold, with one-digit temperatures.
+Winter is the wettest season as long as the forests exist.
+It's the wettest time of the year, with its peak in August.

 Best Months to Visit

 The Blue Tier Forest Reserve and the Blue Tier giant tree also called the big tree, are still hidden gems.
 With more attention, We hope these ancient trees survive.
 The forest is well known for its mining history.
 Therefore, areas of this valuable forest were cleared.
 There are plenty of walks and mountain bike trails in the Blue Tier area.